herloct/docker-phpcbf/README.md

     herloct/phpcbf [<options>]
 ```

-For example, to fix `src` directory to PSR1 and PSR2 standard.
+For example, to fix `src` directory to follow PSR1 and PSR2 standard.

 ```sh
 docker run --rm \